AXPDSP/axpdsp-site/README.md

  5. On code change + save the server will automatically refresh with latest changes

 ## Deployment
-For now, we will be using `master` for our site deployment.
-So for now, follow these steps:
+We use our `gh-pages` branch for our site deployment.
+So, follow these steps:

-1. `$ npm run build` to ensure your latest changes are built
+1. `$ npm run build` to ensure your latest changes are built to `/dist`
-2. Commit and Push your changes
+2. Commit and Push (to `master`) and run `deploy`
     1. `$ git add .`
     2. `$ git commit -m "<your commit message>"`
+    Note: only commited changes can be deployed
-    3. `$ git push`
+    3. `$ npm run deploy`
+3. Your changes should be deployed

 ## Hosting
 We are using [Github Pages](https://pages.github.com/) to host our site.
-We are serving the `master` branch until we're ready to actually publish and tie in our domain name.
-See the [Pages Help](https://help.github.com/categories/github-pages-basics/) if you have questions or problems.
+We are serving the `gh-pages`.
+See the [Pages Help](https://help.github.com/categories/github-pages-basics/) if you have questions or problems for more on this.

-__Note__: the page is not being served _yet..._ stay tuned for now.